liaochunyang/liaochunyang.github.io/_pages/about.md

 My research interests are Approximation Theory, High-dimensional Probability and in particular their applications in Scientific Machine Learning and Data Science.

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.
+(Last Updated: March 2026)

 I am currently looking for a tenure-track position starting from Fall 2026.